What Is A Project Charter vs Project Plan (Example, Template)

 Meanwhile, the project manager knows the intricate details of charters and can draft a comprehensive document that meets all necessary requirements.
 Once complete, the sponsor must sign to give official approval.

-How To Write a Project Charter?
+What Do I Need To Write a Project Charter?

 Creating a project charter involves using a range of inputs, such as agreements, business cases, enterprise environmental factors, and organizational process assets, to create an effective framework for the project.